Managing Long-term storage fees for Amazon FBA Sellers

 The online marketplace does offer some tools for sellers to manage their inventory and check in on their long-term storage fees.
-This comes in the form of the Manage Inventory Health report and Long-Term Storage Fee Report tools.
+This comes from the Manage Inventory Health report and Long-Term Storage Fee Report tools.

-The former of these tools can filter your inventory according to the amount of time that it has been stored by amazon.
-The latter simply tallies your recent long-term storage fee charges, along with item details and whether Amazon based it on per-unit volume or per-unit stored.
+The former of these tools can filter your inventory according to the amount of time amazon has stored it.
+The latter tally your recent long-term storage fee charges, along with item details and whether Amazon based it on per-unit volume or storage.

-They also have the Recommended Removal Report tool which allows sellers to identify which items in their inventory are most likely to incur storage fees.
-It also makes sure to calculate the number of items required to avoid these fees up to 30 days before the next inventory clean-up date.
+They also have the Recommended Removal Report tool, which allows sellers to identify which items in their inventory are most likely to incur storage fees.
+It also calculates the items required to avoid these fees up to 30 days before the next inventory cleanup date.

 Ideas to avoid Amazon FBA Storage Fees

-One way of avoiding these storage fees is to simply keep your inventory moving through constant sales.
-Competitive pricing allows you to not only keep your stock moving, but also allows you to grow your customer base through these reduced prices.
-However, keep in mind that you must strike a balance between how much of the price you’re willing to reduce and how much you need a specific product to get sold.
+One way to avoid these storage fees is to keep your inventory moving through constant sales.
+Competitive pricing allows you to not only keep your stock moving but also allows you to grow your customer base through these reduced prices.
+However, remember that you must balance how much of the price you’re willing to reduce and how much you need a specific product to get sold.

-This dynamic pricing model also allows you to garner information on your competitor’s own strategies, furthering your own competitiveness on Amazon.
-The identification of slow-moving inventory is also important as you can adjust prices for these and make the necessary improvements to the product page.
-You could even go as far as setting up some advertising initiatives in order to clear this inventory before the 365-day mark where it will be charged long-term storage fees.
+This dynamic pricing model also allows you to garner information on your competitor’s strategies, furthering your competitiveness on Amazon.
+Identifying slow-moving inventory is also important, as you can adjust prices for these and make the necessary improvements to the product page.
+You could even set up some advertising initiatives to clear this inventory before the 365-day mark, where it will be charged long-term storage fees.